-Capital and Net debts Gearing Ratio
+Capital and Net debts

+Gearing Ratio

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2020 and 31 March 2021
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2021 and 31 March 2022

-- 33 The Company's operations were impacted by the Covid 19 pandemic.
-In preparation of these financials, the Group has taken into account internal and external sources of information to assess during that year only. actual impact in future could be different from that estimated as at the date of approval of these financials.
-The Compnay will revise the estimates in the year 2021-22 based on the increase in cost indicators of future economic conditions, the Company has sufficient liquidity and expects to fully recover the carrying amount of its assets.
-Considering the evolving nature of the pandemic, its estimates of residual costs to complete ongoing projects.
+33 The Company's operations were impacted by the Covid 19 pandemic.
+In preparation of these financials, the Group has taken into account internal and external sources of information to assess possible costs to complete ongoing projects.
 The Company has observed the increase in cost of projects and accounted the same in the subsequent year 2021-22.
-Based on current possible impacts of the pandemic, including but not limited to assessment of liquidity and going concern, recoverable values of its financial and non-financial assets, impact on revenues and - 34 The Company has exercised the option of Taxation under Section 115BAA of the Income Tax Act, 1961, for the Assessment Year 2020-21 and onwards.
-Accordingly the tax effect for the current Financial Year 2020-21 corresponding to Assessment Year 2021-22, has been given under section 115BAA of the Act.
+Based on current indicators of future economic impacts of the pandemic, including but not limited to assessment of liquidity and going concern, recoverable values of its financial and non-financial assets, impact on revenues and estimates of residual different from that estimated as at the date of approval of these financials.
+The Compnay will revise the estimates in the year 2021-22 based on the increase in cost during that year only. conditions, the Company has sufficient liquidity and expects to fully recover the carrying amount of its assets.
+Considering the evolving nature of the pandemic, its actual impact in future could be business and geographical segment and thus, no further disclosures are required to be made as per Accounting Standard (Ind AS-108). marketing of land, real estate such as apartment building & dwellings, non-residential buildings, developing & sub dividing real estate into lots etc. The Company operates only in India i.e. only one Based on the guiding principles given in Indian Accounting Standard on 'Operating Segments' (Ind AS-108), the Company's primary business segment is developing, buying, selling, renting, operating &

+34 The Company has exercised the option of Taxation under Section 115BAA of the Income Tax Act, 1961, for the Assessment Year 2020-21 and onwards